 - Increase interaction between company and consumer: In mass-market campaigns, the communication is uni-directional, but in experiential marketing trends, most often, the communication is one-to-one or in small groups that enable a better understanding of product features and clarification of concerns and doubts by consumers.

 - Adidas has used experiential marketing trends two years back in D Rose Jump Store to promote Derrick Rose’s sneakers.
 There was a contest also.
 Customers should jump 10 feet high to touch a sneaker and win it.
 It also gave the customers a perspective into the basketball player s life.
 Irrespective of whether consumers walked away with $100 shoes or not, all of them had an experience they will associate and remember with the brand name Adidas.

 - Again in 2013 in Las Vegas, USA, beer maker Landshark Lager targeted pools in the area to distribute their beer free of cost.
 The idea was to prove to the customers that the beer is a refreshing experience, as refreshing as going to a pool.

 - Sometimes social and themes depicting peace and international co-operation can be successfully depicted in experiential marketing trends.
 The unity between India and Pakistan was wonderfully portrayed in a Coca-Cola campaign in malls in Lahore and India.
-They placed 3D touch screens that enabled people in both the countries to join hands, draw peace signs, dance etc., thus taking the open happiness concept to a completely different level with experiential marketing.
+They placed 3D touch screens that enabled people in both countries to join hands, draw peace signs, dance, etc., thus taking the open happiness concept to a completely different level with experiential marketing.